 One of the best protections against such attacks is to have an enterprise-grade backup solution of correct architecture and use best-practice backup strategies, and to ensure any cloud backups are adequately protected and available.
 That means having up-to-date copies of that data available elsewhere.
 Correct data backup, storage and compliance practice can be the main difference between a targeted company’s survival and failure.
 Below are Bacula System’s Top 7 Ransomware Protection Strategies for Backup Servers:

-Here are some specific technical considerations for your enterprise IT environment, to protect your backup server against future ransomware attacks:
+Important: Bacula’s main components run on Linux.
+Please do not underestimate the significance of this when it comes to security.
+In addition, here are some other specific technical considerations for your enterprise IT environment, to protect your backup server against future ransomware attacks: